libdo96/RAGCHAT/README.md

 1. **PDF Processing**: The application extracts text from the uploaded PDF and splits it into manageable chunks.
 2. **Vector Embedding**: Each text chunk is converted into a vector embedding using a sentence transformer model.
-3. **Retrieval**: When you ask a question, the application finds the most relevant text chunks using cosine similarity.
+3. **Retrieval**: When you ask a question, the application finds the most relevant text chunks using cosine similarity simply semantic search.
-4. **Generation**: The relevant chunks are sent to the Gemini 1.5 Flash model along with your question to generate a contextually accurate response.
+4. **Generation**: The relevant chunks are sent to the Gemini models along with your question to generate a contextually accurate response.

 ## Limitations